 The board seeks to provide all students with the opportunity to complete graduation requirements without discrimination and without disparate impact on groups of students.
-In so doing, the board acknowledges that circumstances may arise that prevent a student from earning all twenty-four credits required for high school graduation.
+In so doing, the board acknowledges that circumstances may arise that prevent a student from earning all thirty credits required for high school graduation.
 Such circumstances may include, but are not limited to, the following:

 - A health condition resulting in an inability to attend class.